kconragan/jbportfolio/README.md

 ## Publishing to the live server (juliebrookman.com)
-Use 'git push live master'
+Use 'git push live master' to publish to the live site